What's new? | Help | Directory | Sign in

 As mod_wsgi supports the WSGI interface specification, any Python web framework or application which is compatible with the WSGI interface specification should be able to be hosted on top of mod_wsgi.

-Major Python web frameworks which are known to work include CherryPy, Django, Karrigell, Pylons, TurboGears, web.py and Zope.
+Major Python web frameworks and toolkits which are known to work include CherryPy, Django, Pylons, TurboGears, Pyramid, web.py, Werkzeug, Web2Py and Zope.
 Major Python web applications which are known to work include MoinMoin, PyBlosxom and Trac.

 System Requirements

-The mod_wsgi package can be compiled for and used with either Apache 1.3, 2.0 or 2.2 on UNIX systems (including Linux), as well as Windows.
+The mod_wsgi package can be compiled for and used with either Apache 1.3, 2.0, 2.2 or 2.4 on UNIX systems (including Linux), as well as Windows.
 Either the single threaded 'prefork' or multithreaded 'worker' Apache MPMs can be used when running on UNIX.

-Daemon mode of mod_wsgi will however only be available on Apache 2.0 or 2.2 running on UNIX, and only when the Apache runtime library underlying Apache has been compiled with support for threading.
+Daemon mode of mod_wsgi will however only be available on Apache 2.X running on UNIX, and only when the Apache runtime library underlying Apache has been compiled with support for threading.

-Python 2.3 or later is required and Python must have been compiled with support for threading.
+Python 2.X is required with a minimum of Python 2.3.
+The Python installation being used must have been compiled with support for threading.

 Getting Started